Ellen More: Ellen More

 Ellen or Elen More was first mentioned by name in the royal account for December 1511.
 She was given her livery clothes, an allowance of clothing given to many royal servants in the days before Christmas, on 15 December 1511.
+Gifts of clothes and livery clothes were often more valuable than the fees or salaries given to servants, or the gifts of money received.
+Costume was a marker of membership of the court.
+The value and type of clothing received can be indication of relative status.

-This included a gown made of "Rissillis broun" (russet cloth from Rijsel or Lille) trimmed with velvet, with yellow taffeta sleeves, a velvet hood, and skirt of English brown or russet woollen cloth with a crimson hem.
+Ellen More's clothing included a gown made of "Rissillis broun" (russet cloth from Rijsel or Lille) trimmed with velvet, with yellow taffeta sleeves, a velvet hood, and skirt of English brown or russet woollen cloth with a crimson hem.
+French russet cloth for a gown, Scottish black for a kirtle, and linen for "sarks" or smocks were bought for the Queen's "blak madin" in December 1512.
 Margaret More is mentioned less often in the accounts, but she was at Linlithgow Palace in April 1512, when James V of Scotland was born.
 The "two black ladies" were given 10 gold crowns on 1 January 1513.
 The historian Imtiaz Habib connects this reference to Ellen and Margaret More as black ladies to the earlier Black Lady tournaments.

 The king's daughter, Lady Margaret Stewart married John Gordon, Lord Gordon and then Sir John Drummond of Innerpeffray.

 Ellen More was given 40 shillings in July 1527, recorded as a payment to "Helenor, the blak moir".
 No further details of the lives of Ellen and Margaret More are known for certain.

-It may be that one "Margaret Prestoun", an attendant of Margaret, Lady Gordon who rode north with her and John Sinclair over the Mounth towards Huntly Castle on 19 November 1512, was the same person as Margaret More.
-Lady Gordon's place at court was taken by her half-sister, also Margaret Stewart, a daughter of Janet Kennedy summoned from Darnaway in April 1513.